gamblinflanagan/Web_Template/README.md

 * more info here `https://github.com/IceWreck/Flask-React-Boilerplate`, , `https://github.com/babel/babel/issues/6593`

 ### To run:
-* run command in terminal `yarn webpack --mode development --watch`
+* run command in terminal in vs code `yarn webpack --mode development --watch`
-* run command in a new terminal `python -m flask run`
+* run command in a new terminal in vs code `python -m flask run`
 * ctr+click the link `http://127.0.0.1:5000/` in the terminal

 ### IMPORTANT